SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/lists.md

 Lionel Messi
 ```

-In order to store the names in an array, we need to do one of two things,
+To store the names in an array, we need to do one of two things,

 1. Create a String array so big that it will definitely be big enough to hold all items from the file.
 2. Traverse the file once to count the number of names, then create an array of that size, and then traverse the file again, adding the items in the array.